ezequielgarcia/skopeo-rpm/SOURCES/containers-policy.json.5.md

 using a tag or digest.
 For example, `docker.io/library/busybox:latest` (*not* `busybox:latest`).

-More general scopes are prefixes of individual-image scopes, and specify a repository (by omitting the tag or digest), a repository namespace, or a registry host (by only specifying the host name).
+More general scopes are prefixes of individual-image scopes, and specify a repository (by omitting the tag or digest), a repository namespace, or a registry host (by only specifying the host name) or a wildcarded expression for matching all subdomains.
+For wildcarded subdomain matching, `*.example.com` is a valid case, but `example*.*.com` is not.

 ### `oci:`